 In November of 2018, the Surgeon General issued a “Call to Action for Community Health and Prosperity” indicating chronic preventable diseases are caused 80% of the time by socioeconomic, environmental or behavioral factors.
 Obesity is one of the preventable diseases.

 According to the Center for Rural Pennsylvania, 33% of our rural population is obese.
-Those most affected by obesity include low income families particularly children.
-Poor diet in areas designated as food deserts (isolated rural pockets where grocery stores and farmers markets are scarce) and communities that lack of access to recreation are the major cause of this health issue.
-Collaboratively investing in community health can have a significant return on investment on health care cost.
-For example, every $1 spent on food and nutrition programs there is a $10 return on reduced health care costs.
-For every $1 invested in recreational trails there is a benefit of $11.80 on reduced health care cost.
+Those most affected by obesity include low-income families, particularly children.
+Poor diet in areas designated as food deserts (isolated rural pockets where grocery stores and farmers' markets are scarce) and communities that lack access to recreation are the major causes of this health issue.
+Collaboratively investing in community health can have a significant return on investment in healthcare costs.
+For example, for every $1 spent on food and nutrition programs, there is a $10 return on reduced healthcare costs.
+For every $1 invested in recreational trails, there is a benefit of $11.80 on reduced health care costs.

 Recreation also makes good business sense.
 Outdoor activities boost the economy and reduce unemployment.
 When choosing business sites, employers strongly consider the quality of life provided by an area’s recreation programs.
 Business leaders also know that recreation boosts employee productivity.
 Employees who exercise are absent from work 45% fewer days and achieve higher levels of concentration.